The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections

 \subsection{Mass per unit length (line-mass)}

-In \fig{line mass} we show radial profiles of the mass per-unit-length (hereafter line-mass), $\Lambda(<r)$, normalized and stacked among our ten filament slices.
-For a given slice, $\Lambda(<r)$ is simply defined as the total mass (of gas and/or dark matter, see below) interior to radius $r$, divided by the slice thickness, $L=30\kpc$.
-Motivated by our fits of the gas and dark matter density to isothermal profiles (\se{thermal}, \se{DM_prop}), prior to stacking we normalize the line mass in each slice by the maximal possible value of a self-gravitating isothermal cylinder in hydrostatic equilibrium \citep{ostriker64}, \be \Lambda_{\rm max}=\frac{2c_s^2}{G}, \ee where $c_s^2=k_{\rm B}T/(\mu m_{\rm p})$ is the isothermal sound speed squared, and $T$ is the effective isothermal temperature given by the model fit using the average central density, the characteristic scale radius, $r_0$, and \equ{isothermal_temperature}.
-This is similar to the measured central temperature in the filament core.
-In \fig{line mass}, we show separately the normalized line-mass profiles of gas alone (red) and total mass (blue, primarily gas and dark matter).
-Note that while the total line-mass is obviously larger than the line-mass of gas alone, the gas has a much lower effective temperature than the dark matter, $\sim 3.6\times 10^4\,{\rm K}$ and $\sim 1.2\times 10^6\,{\rm K}$ respectively, while the effective temperature derived from the density profile of total mass is $\sim 8.6\times 10^5\,{\rm K}$.
-This leads to a much smaller value of $\Lambda_{\rm max}$ for the gas alone compared to the total mass — $2.3\times 10^8\, {\rm M}_\odot \, \kpc^{-1}$ and $5.5\times 10^9\, {\rm M}_\odot \, \kpc^{-1}$ respectively.
-As a result, the normalized line-mass of gas alone is larger than the normalized total line-mass.
+In \fig{line mass} we show radial profiles of the mass per-unit-length (hereafter line-mass), $\Lambda(<r)$, normalised and stacked among our ten filament slices.
+For a given slice, $\Lambda(<r)$ is simply defined as the total mass (of gas and/or dark matter, see below) interior to radius $r$, divided by the thickness of the slice, $L=30\kpc$.
+Motivated by our fits of the gas and dark matter density to isothermal profiles (\se{thermal}, \se{DM_prop}), prior to stacking we normalise the line-mass in each slice by the maximal possible value of a self-gravitating isothermal cylinder in hydrostatic equilibrium \citep{ostriker64}, \be \Lambda_{\rm max}=\frac{2c_s^2}{G}, \ee where $c_s^2=k_{\rm B}T/(\mu m_{\rm p})$ is the isothermal sound speed squared, and $T$ is the effective isothermal temperature given by the fit of the model using the average central density, the characteristic scale radius, $r_0$, and \equ{isothermal_temperature}.
+This is similar to the central temperature in the filament core.
+Filaments with $\Lambda\sim \Lambda_{\rm max}$ are unstable to gravitational fragmentation and radial collapse \citep{mandelker2018cold,Aung.etal.19}, while much lower mass filaments are likely gravitationally stable.